Data Subject Access Request

 The Data Protection Office

-Or by using the TU Dublin Data Subject Access Request Form: Download the Subject Access Request Form
+Or by using the TU Dublin Data Subject Access Request Form: Download Data Subject Access Request Form

 It is important to include the following information in your request: